 How to become a virtual CFO

-Financial advisors help small businesses make the right decisions.
-In this guide we'll look at how you can become a Virtual CFO and provide the valuable services that your clients really need.
+We look at how you can become a virtual CFO and provide the valuable services that your clients really need.

 The changing face of accounting

-The accounting profession is going through some major changes.
+The accounting profession has gone through some major changes.
 There are now more firms competing with each other than ever before.

-Small businesses now have so much choice that ordinary services like compliance, tax preparation and basic bookkeeping are becoming commoditised.
+Small businesses now have so much choice that ordinary services like compliance, tax preparation and basic bookkeeping have become commoditized.
 There's so little differentiation in this crowded market that the value of these services is being driven down.

 Cloud technology is also reducing the value of basic accounting services.
 Firms using cloud-based systems are more efficient and productive.
 That's because many labor-intensive and time-intensive tasks can now be automated.